 Our Regional Offices

 Our regional representatives allow us to make our mission truly global.
-Offices in Brazil and Singapore work to serve Latin American & the Caribbean (ICMEC LAC) and Asia-Pacific (ICMEC AP) regions, allowing us to respond to local and regional needs, develop customized programs, and raise awareness of our mission areas.
+Offices in Brazil and Singapore work to serve Latin American & the Caribbean (ICMEC LAC) and Asia-Pacific (ICMEC APAC) regions, allowing us to respond to local and regional needs, develop customized programs, and raise awareness of our mission areas.

 In 1996, Belgium was shaken by tragedy.
 A man named Marc Dutroux, an unemployed electrician and father of three, had over the course of many years committed a series of kidnappings, rapes, and killings of a still-unknown number of teenage girls.
 Belgian Prime Minster Dehaene turned to the U.S. National Center for Missing & Exploited Children (NCMEC) for help.
 NCMEC’s President replied, “You do not need an American solution to this problem — you need a Belgian solution.”

 With each new partnership, each new initiative, we take another step toward our goal of making the world safer for children.